 The supplier of services under the Transition Services Agreement will generally agree to indemnify the recipient of such services against all liabilities attributable to any third-party claims asserted against the recipient or its affiliates arising from or relating to the supplier's provision of or failure to provide the services, to the extent arising from or related to the gross negligence, willful misconduct or fraud of the supplier.
-The recipient of services under the Transition Services Agreement will generally agree to indemnify the supplier of such services against all liabilities attributable to any third-party claims asserted against the supplier or its affiliates arising from or relating to the supplier of such services, other than claims for which the supplier would have to indemnify the recipient pursuant to the preceding sentence.
+The recipient of services under the Transition Services Agreement will generally agree to indemnify the supplier of such services against all liabilities attributable to any third-party claims asserted against the supplier or its affiliates arising from or relating to the supplier's provision of or failure to provide the services, other than claims for which the supplier would have to indemnify the recipient pursuant to the preceding sentence.